dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Appendix A  Architecture Archaeology

-To unearth the principles of good architecture, let’s take a 45-year journey through some of the projects I have worked on since 1970.
+To unearth the principles of good architecture, let's take a 45-year journey through some of the projects I have worked on since 1970.
 Some of these projects are interesting from an architectural point of view.
 Others are interesting because of the lessons learned and because of how they fed into subsequent projects.

 This appendix is somewhat autobiographical.
-I’ve tried to keep the discussion relevant to the topic of architecture; but, as in anything autobiographical, other factors sometimes intrude. ;-)
+I've tried to keep the discussion relevant to the topic of architecture; but, as in anything autobiographical, other factors sometimes intrude. ;-)

 Union  Accounting  System